g105b/h4b/data/content/Whites and Yellows.md

 This, and the related Small White, are the two notorious 'Cabbage Whites'.
 These butterflies wander freely, looking for two things: nectar to keep them fuelled and brassica crops to lay their eggs on.
 Obviously all gardens have one or both, so these butterflies are very much at home in gardens.
 We do not actively encourage these two species, but in view of their mobility just mentioned and our garden being a haven for butterflies anyway, we get very good numbers of them.

-CURRENT STATUS: Very common visitor.
+CURRENT STATUS: very common visitor.
 We do not regularly grow brassicas in our garden - the butterfly often breeds on alternative foodplants grown for the encouragement of the Green-veined White and Orange Tip.

-LARVAL FOODPLANT: Brassica crops.
+LARVAL FOODPLANTS: brassica crops.
 Also uses honesty, dame's-violet, and garlic mustard.

-FAVOURED NECTAR PLANTS: Buddleia; dame's-violet; verbena bonariensis; red campion; honesty; scabious; devil's-bit scabious; runner bean; marjoram; knapweed; thistles.
+FAVOURED NECTAR PLANTS: buddleia; dame's-violet; verbena bonariensis; red campion; honesty; scabious; devil's-bit scabious; runner bean; marjoram; knapweed; thistles.

 WHEN SEEN: April - June.
 July - October.

-SPECIALIST REQUIREMENTS: None - a true pioneer species.
+SPECIALIST REQUIREMENTS: none - a true pioneer species.

 Small White (Pieris rapae)
 --------------------------

 ![Male Small White](/asset/photo/Small%20White%20male.jpg) ![Female Small White](/asset/photo/Small%20White%20female.jpg)

-CURRENT STATUS: Very common, sometimes abundant visitor.
+CURRENT STATUS: very common, sometimes abundant visitor.
 We do not regularly grow brassicas in our garden - the butterfly breeds on alternative foodplants that occur in the garden.

-LARVAL FOODPLANT: Brassica crops.
+LARVAL FOODPLANTS: brassica crops.
 Garlic mustard, horse radish, oil seed rape.

-FAVOURED NECTAR PLANTS: Buddleia; dame's-violet; verbena bonariensis; marjoram; honesty; scabious; devil's-bit scabious; aubretia; knapweed; thistles; bramble; privet; dandelion; ice plant; Michaelmas daisy;
+FAVOURED NECTAR PLANTS: buddleia; dame's-violet; verbena bonariensis; marjoram; honesty; scabious; devil's-bit scabious; aubretia; knapweed; thistles; bramble; privet; dandelion; ice plant; michaelmas daisy;

 WHEN SEEN: April - June.
 July - October.

-SPECIALIST REQUIREMENTS: None - a true pioneer species.
+SPECIALIST REQUIREMENTS: none - a true pioneer species.

 Green-veined White (Pieris napi)
 --------------------------------